snowplow/documentation/docs/pipeline-components-and-applications/enrichment-components/enrich-rabbitmq/index.md

   --config /snowplow/config.hocon
 `}</CodeBlock>

-Configuration guide can be find on [this page](/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md) and information about the monitoring on [this one](/docs/pipeline-components-and-applications/enrichment-components/monitoring/index.md).
+Configuration guide can be found on [this page](/docs/pipeline-components-and-applications/enrichment-components/configuration-reference/index.md) and information about the monitoring on [this one](/docs/pipeline-components-and-applications/enrichment-components/monitoring/index.md).